Road Safety for Women Driving Alone

 - Be especially cautious when you approach intersections crowded with street vendors, newspaper sellers, beggars and street kids.

 - Keep your valuables - laptop, handbag, mobile phone - out of sight.
-Even though there has been success in reducing hijackings, theft from vehicles in SA has increased!
+Even though there has been a success in reducing hijackings, theft from vehicles in SA has increased!

 - Drivers are often distracted at their window by a person only to be robbed by his con partner on the other side.